-Obsessive–Compulsive Disorder (OCD) is a serious anxiety-related condition where a person experiences frequent, intrusive and unwelcome obsessive thoughts, often followed by repetitive compulsions, impulses or urges.
-OCD presents itself in many guises, and people are often surprised to learn that it goes far beyond the common perception of excessive hand washing or the repetitive checking of light switches are examples of this disorder.
+OCD presents itself in many appearances, and people are often surprised to learn that it goes far beyond the common perception of excessive.
+Hand washing or repetitive checking of light switches are examples of this disorder.

 Obsessions are thoughts, images, or urges.
 They can feel repetitive, distressing and intrusive.
-Every person has bothersome, thoughts or worries.
-When a person is preoccupied with these thoughts and is unable to control the thoughts, get rid of them, or ignore them as they might be obsessions.
+Every person has bothersome, thoughts orm worries.
+When a person is preoccupied with these thoughts and is unable to control, they usually get rid of them, or ignore them as they might be obsessions.

-Obsessions are usually unrealistic and do not make any sense.
-Obsessions often do not suit one’s personality; they can feel unacceptable or disgusting to the person who has them.
-Obsessions cause distress, usually in the form of anxiety.
-People with obsessive thoughts will often try to reduce this distress by acting out certain behaviors , known as rituals or compulsions.
+Obsessions are regularly, impractical and do not make any sense.
+It often do not suit one’s personality.
+Obsessions cause depression and is usually in the form of anxiety.
+People with obsessive thoughts will often try to reduce this distress by acting out certain behaviours, known as rituals or compulsions.

 The cause of this disorder is not yet fully understood.
-According to the medical professionals, this disorder has the tendency to run in families therefore they belevive genetic component to this disease.
+According to the medical professionals, this disorder has the tendency to run in families therefore they believe genetic component to thisdisease.

-As a person with OCD gets used to doing them, the rituals become less helpful at reducing his or her anxiety.
+As a person with OCD gets used to doing them, reducing his or her anxiety.
 To make them more effective again, the person may perform them more frequently and for longer periods of time.
-This is why people with OCD can appear to be “stuck” doing the same thing over and over again.
+This is why people suffering with OCD appear to be “stuck” doing the same thing over and over again.

-- Repetitive and unpleasant, with at least one obsession or compulsion recognized as excessive or unreasonable.
+Repetitive and unpleasant, with at least one obsession or compulsion recognized as excessive or unreasonable.
 The persisting symptoms lasts for at least 50 to 60 minutes a day or considerably interfering with normal functioning.

 - Obsessive cleaning, washing hands, household works to reduce an exaggerated fear of contamination is common.

-- Safety/checking: Obsessive fears about harm occurring to themselves or others which can result in compulsive behaviors.
+- Obsessive fears about harm occurring to themselves or others which can result in compulsive behaviors.

 There are several disorders that seem to be related to OCD.
 They share similar features such as intrusive thoughts and/or repetitive behaviors.
 Although similar, there are important differences to consider when looking at effective treatments.